Visualizing high-dimensional loss landscapes with Hessian directions: Illustrative examples

-Given the described shortcomings of random projection\textendash based curvature information, we suggest to use Hessian directions (\ie, the eigenbasis of $H_\theta$) as directions $\eta,\delta$ in $L(\theta^*+\alpha \eta + \beta \delta)$.
+Given the described shortcomings of random projections (\eg, in correctly identifying saddles of high-dimensional loss functions), we suggest to use Hessian directions (\ie, the eigenbasis of $H_\theta$) as directions $\eta,\delta$ in $L(\theta^*+\alpha \eta + \beta \delta)$.
 For Eq.~\eqref{eq:loss_asymmetric} with $n=900,\tilde{n}=1000$, we show projections along different Hessian directions in Figure~\ref{fig:loss_projection}(a--c).
 We observe that different Hessian directions indicate different types of critical points in dimension-reduced space.
 If the eigenvalues associated with the Hessian directions $\eta,\delta$ have different signs, the corresponding lower-dimensional loss landscape is a saddle [Figure~\ref{fig:loss_projection}(a)].
 If both eigenvalues have the same sign, the loss landscape is either a minimum [Figure~\ref{fig:loss_projection}(b): both signs are positive] or it is a maximum [Figure~\ref{fig:loss_projection}(c): both signs are negative].
 If one uses a random projection instead, the resulting lower-dimensional loss landscape often appears to be a minimum in this example [Figure~\ref{fig:loss_projection}(d)].
-To quantify the proportion of random projections that correctly identify the saddle with $n=900,\tilde{n}=1000$, we generated 10,000 realizations of $\kappa_{\pm}^{\alpha,\beta}$.
-The signs of $\kappa_{\pm}^{\alpha,\beta}$ were different in only about 0.5\% of all simulated realizations.
+To quantify the proportion of random projections that correctly identify the saddle with $n=900,\tilde{n}=1000$, we generated 10,000 realizations of $\kappa_{\pm}^{\alpha,\beta}$ [see Eq.~\eqref{eq:kapp_alpha_beta}].
+We find that the signs of $\kappa_{\pm}^{\alpha,\beta}$ were different in only about 0.5\% of all simulated realizations.
+That is, in this example the principal curvatures $\kappa_{\pm}^{\alpha,\beta}$ indicate a saddle in only about 0.5\% of the studied projections.

-In the next section, we will show that Hessian directions that are associated with the largest magnitude positive and negative eigenvalues of $H_\theta$ are useful to appropriately identify saddle information and visually study the geometric properties of saddle points in high-dimensional loss spaces of image classifiers.
+In the next section, we will show that Hessian directions that are associated with the largest-magnitude positive and negative eigenvalues of $H_\theta$ are useful to appropriately identify saddle information and visually study the geometric properties of saddle points in high-dimensional loss spaces of image classifiers.